calaldees/teachingWorkshops/teacherTraining/_sessions.md

 ### SP18 (PGCE/SD)
 * Computing across the curriculum and your school
-* Your professional role: Supporting colleagues with Computing
 * Risk taking, creativity and innovative/novel uses of computing
+* Your professional role: Supporting colleagues in your institution with Computing

 ### SP19 (PGCE/SD)
 * AM
     * Effective CPD (Continued Professional Development)
+        * Measuring impact
         * Sharing good practice
         * Networking with other Computing practitioners